Chapter 26:

 The orb shimmered and reshaped into a long, slender blade, which he raised toward the ogres in warning.

-The next strike came.
-He sidestepped, his sword arcing in a smooth motion.
-A cry, a slash.
-Flesh and muscle gave way.
-Blood splattered.
+The next strike came and he sidestepped, his sword arcing in a smooth motion while flesh and muscle gave way, blood splattered.

-The ogre staggered, and Lucius spun gracefully, leaped over a root, and let the blade dance.
+The ogre staggered, and Lucius spun gracefully, leaped over a root, and let the blade dance once again.

-He struck a leg, then an arm, then the neck.
+He struck a leg, then an arm, then the neck, until the first ogre collapsed dead to the ground.

 The other two ogres exchanged astonished glances, then turned and fled clumsily into the dark.